salmah52/chicagotaxitrips/README.md

 **Columns** - 23

 # Project Stages:

-1. Data Extraction and Loading (Extract and Load Pipeline):
+## Data Extraction and Loading (Extract and Load Pipeline):

 # Code Explanation - Data Extraction and Loading
-Code 1: TaxitripsToPostgresOperator
+# TaxitripsToPostgresOperator
 This code defines a custom Airflow Operator (TaxitripsToPostgresOperator) responsible for extracting data from the Chicago taxi trips API and loading it into a PostgreSQL database.
 Let's break down the key components:

-Initialization: The constructor (__init__ method) initializes various parameters, including the API details, PostgreSQL connection ID, table name, and other configuration options.
+1. Initialization: The constructor (__init__ method) initializes various parameters, including the API details, PostgreSQL connection ID, table name, and other configuration options.

-Execution Method (execute):
+2. Execution Method (execute):

 Constructs the API URL based on the provided endpoint.
-Sets up parameters for the API request, including limit and order.
+- Sets up parameters for the API request, including limit and order.
-Sends a GET request to the API with proper headers and parameters.
+- Sends a GET request to the API with proper headers and parameters.
-Checks for errors in the API response.
+- Checks for errors in the API response.
-If the response is successful (status code 200), converts the JSON data to a Pandas DataFrame and drops unnecessary columns (pickup_centroid_location and dropoff_centroid_location).
+- If the response is successful (status code 200), converts the JSON data to a Pandas DataFrame and drops unnecessary columns (pickup_centroid_location and dropoff_centroid_location).
-Logs information about the data extraction.
+- Logs information about the data extraction.
-Uses SQLAlchemy to send the processed DataFrame to the PostgreSQL database.
+- Uses SQLAlchemy to send the processed DataFrame to the PostgreSQL database.

-Code 2: Airflow DAG Definition
+3. Airflow DAG Definition
 This code defines an Airflow Directed Acyclic Graph (DAG) to orchestrate the data extraction and loading process.
 Key details include:

-DAG Configuration (dag):
+- DAG Configuration (dag):

 Sets default arguments, including owner, start date, and retry policies.
 Defines the DAG with a unique identifier ('taxitrips_extraction_dag0009'), a description, and a schedule interval (every day in this case).